rackerlabs/rackspace-how-to/content/cloud-databases/cloud-database-instance-parameters.md

 ---
 permalink: cloud-database-instance-parameters/
-audit_date:
+audit_date: '2018-12-21'
-title: Cloud Database Instance Parameters
+title: Cloud Database instance parameters
 type: article
 created_date: '2012-07-24'
 created_by: Rackspace Support
-last_modified_date: '2016-01-06'
+last_modified_date: '2018-12-21'
-last_modified_by: Cat Lookabaugh
+last_modified_by: Kate Dougherty
 product: Cloud Databases
 product_url: cloud-databases
 ---

-### Quick Facts
+### Quick facts

-Here are some important facts to consider when creating a new instance:
+Here are some important facts to consider when you create a new instance:

--   The length of the instance name is limited to 255 characters and any characters are permitted.
+-   The length of the instance name is limited to 255 characters, and you can use any characters that you want.
 -   You can create a database instance with one or more databases.
-    Databases and users can be configured when you create the instance or at a later time.
+    You can configure databases and users when you create the instance, or at a later time.
--   Each database can have an unlimited number of users associated with it.
+-   You can associate an unlimited number of users with each database.
 -   The default binding for the MySQL instance is port 3306.

 ### Accessibility

 For enhanced security, database instances are directly accessible on the internal Rackspace Network and by using a Cloud resource within the same regional data center.
-For example, a database instance in DFW can only be accessed by a Cloud Server in DFW.
-For more information, see [Public Vs. Private Access](/how-to/public-and-private-access-for-cloud-databases) and [Connecting to Your Database](/how-to/connect-to-a-cloud-databases-instance).
+For example, a database instance in Dallas-Fort Worth (DFW) can only be accessed by a cloud server in DFW.
+For more information, see [Public and private access for Cloud
+Databases](/how-to/public-and-private-access-for-cloud-databases)
+and [Connect to a Cloud Databases instance](/how-to/connect-to-a-cloud-databases-instance).